webpchecker

 “Mo” was dissatisfied with pandemic weight gain when she started her coaching journey with me.
 I deeply respect body autonomy.
 So only Mo gets to decide what’s best for her body.
 I never dismiss her (or anyones) desire to lose weight.

-Instead, I shared with her my reasons (see 3 of them below) for not focusing 🔎 on her weight and how this approach would make her healthier and yes, much happier 😊 along her well-being journey.
+Instead, I shared with her my reasons for not focusing on her weight and how this approach would make her healthier and yes, much happier 😊 along her well-being journey.
 You can read Mo’s full story, in her words below in the P.S.

 What’s the approach?